Blindspott

-Blindspott is an alternative metal band from West Auckland, New Zealand.
+Blindspott is a New Zealand alternative metal band from West Auckland.
 After performing under the name Blacklistt for several years, the original line-up got back together in 2018.
 The band was formed in 1997 with members Damian Alexander (vocals), Marcus Powell (guitar, backing vocals), Shelton Woolright (drums), Gareth Fleming (bass) and Karl Vilisini, also known as DJ Dlay (turntables, keyboards).

 History

 Formation and debut album (1997–2004)

 Blindspott was formed in 1997 and developed a loyal following in the years leading up to their self-titled album release.
 Often labelled as a "nu-metal" band, the band has insisted this genre label was a result of the world catching up to their early development, rather than capitalising on a popular sound at the time.
 Blindspott's first single, "Nil By Mouth", was a success in 2001 and gained major airplay on television and radio channels across the country.
 Other hits released during 2001-2003 were "Room to Breathe", "Phlex" (which reached No. 2 on the charts), "Blank", "S.U.I.T" and "Lit Up".
 Blindspott, their self-titled debut album, was released in 2002 and reached number 1, going platinum in New Zealand in its first week of release.
 The album has since been certified 3× Platinum in New Zealand.